Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Select `Containers`.
 You should see a `dev`, `test` and `prod` container.
 1. Select the `dev` container.
 1. Click `Access Control (IAM)` and select `Role assignments`.
 1. Scroll down to `Storage Blob Data Owner`.
-You should see your `dev` Service Principal or Managed Identity has been assigned that role.
+You should see your `dev-plan` and `dev-apply` Managed Identities have been assigned that role.

 #### Azure DevOps Repository

 1. Open Azure DevOps in your browser (login if you need to).
 1. Navigate to your organisation and project.
-1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `JFH-20221208-wild-dog`).
+1. Click `Repos`, then select your new repo in the drop down at the top of the page (e.g. `JFH-20221208-demo`).
 Click on it.
 1. You should see some files under source control.

 #### Azure DevOps Environments